Treasure Island Naval Station band

 Martin V.B.
 “Van” Kelly, Jr. was born in Pittsburgh on February 23, 1921 and graduated from Allegheny High School.
 In 1942, he married Lettie B. Hyde, became a member of Ebenezer Baptist Church, and joined the Navy, training at Great Lakes prior to service with the Treasure Island Navy band.
 After the war, he became one of the first African Americans admitted to the Navy’s School of Music, where he studied conducting and advanced saxophone and clarinet.
 He returned to Chicago and played with trumpeter Eddie Mallory and then moved to New York where he performed with the Charlie Barnett Band at the Savoy Ballroom and the Apollo Theater.
 He traveled as part of Eddie Rochester’s troupe and then returned to Chicago, where he played in the Billy Eckstine Band with Miles Davis, Gene Ammons, Art Blakey, and Frank Wess, occasionally gigging with Cab Calloway.
 In 1952, he earned a B.S. in biology/ chemistry from Roosevelt University and became a medical lab director with the Veterans Administration.
 After retiring in 1992, he picked up his musical interests full-time, forming the Van Kelly Trio, which was the house band at the Como Inn for five years.
 He recorded with Floyd McDaniel and the Blues Swingers.
 After moving to Hilton Head Island in 2001, he performed with several Low Country bands, including the Stardust Orchestra and a Dixieland band that played monthly gigs at the Jazz Corner on Hilton Head, where he died on November 22, 2012.

-George Matthews (September 23, 1912 – June 28, 1982) was born in Dominica and moved to New York with family when he was a child.
-He studied tuba, trumpet, and trombone at the Martin Smith School of Music and began playing professionally in 1934 with Tiny Bradshaw’s orchestra.
-He also worked with Louis Armstrong and Ella Fitzgerald before joining the Navy.
-After the war, he performed and recorded with Fitzgerald, Cannonball Adderly, Ray Charles, Clark Terry, Count Basie, and Dizzy Gillespie.
-Frank Driggs’ interview with him at the University of Missouri – Kansas City has not been transcribed or digitized.
+George Matthews (September 23, 1912 – June 28, 1982) was born in Dominica and moved to New York (or New Jersey) with family when he was a child.
+He started playing at Bordentown, NJ.
+He studied tuba, trumpet, and trombone at the Martin Smith School of Music.
+Johnson writes that he was discovered by Louis Armstrong and featured with him before joining Chick Webb, with whom he played after Webb’s death with Ella Fitzgerald; he also played with Willie Bryant, Cannonball Adderly, Ray Charles, Clark Terry, Count Basie, and Dizzy Gillespie.

+The Masthead, Dec.
+9, 1944: 3.
 Braxton Patterson played saxophone with Noble Sissle’s orchestra prior to the war; he was known at Treasure Island for his playing as well as his arranging.

 Sources